-While the Government is pushing money into R&D, biotech firms are struggling to get a fraction of that money with £425 million in dispute in 2018 alone!
+While the Government is pushing money into R&D, biotech firms need to take advantage of the benefits.

 With a name like biotech, you would expect the companies to satisfy the R&D tax credits requirement of “resolving a scientific or technological uncertainty”, yet with HMRC disputing a record number of claims it is important to understand how to accurately present your R&D activities.

 Biotech companies are continuously undertaking qualifying R&D activities that are designed to solve some of the greatest challenges facing our society.
-However, because the R&D in the biotech industry is unique, both in its development challenges and in its output products, it requires a R&D specialist.
-At Novel, we have R&D biotech specialists who know how to present biotech companies to HMRC in a way that would tick all their requirement boxes and maximise your claim while reducing the chance of any red flags.
+However, because the R&D in the biotech industry is unique, it requires a R&D specialist to be able to present it in a way that HMRC will understand and grant tax relief.
+At Novel, we have R&D specialists who know how to present biotech activities to HMRC in a way that satisfies all reporting requirements whilst maximising the value of the claim.

-With biotech research, testing and development requires a substantial amount of funds and number of years, so it is crucial for companies to take advantage of the R&D tax relief scheme to ensure they can continue developing products of tomorrow, and are given the time to grow into profitable, innovative companies.
+With biotech research, testing and development requires a substantial amount of funding and a number of years, so it is crucial for companies to take advantage of the R&D tax relief scheme to ensure they can continue developing products, and are given the time to grow into profitable, innovative companies.